How To Get To Phu Quoc Island

 Rach Gia to Phu Quoc (slow ferry) – 180 minutes

-* Note that the above time is the time spent out on sea and not at port.
+* Note that the above time is the time spent out at sea and not at the port.
 Time at port varies depending on the number of passengers boarding, cargo, etc.

 ** If you are traveling by motorbike, you can bring it on board the fast ferry for an additional fee.

-If you are arriving by ferry, you will be dropped off at Vong Beach (Bai Vong).
-Here you can either take a taxi or shared minivan to get your destination.
-The cost of a taxi will be quite expensive (200,000 – 350,00VND), especially if you plan on heading to Long Beach but you get the convenience of having your own car and the taxi driver will drop you of directly in front of your hotel.
-A shared minivan costs only 30,000VND (as of 2014) per person.
+If you are arriving to Phu Quoc by the “fast ferry” (most popular) from either Ha Tien or Rach Gia, you will disembark at Vong Beach (Bai Vong) located just south of Ham Ninh Village and close to Duong Dong Town, the capital of Phu Quoc District.
+From here you can either take a taxi, shared minivan, or motorbike taxi (Xe Om) to get your destination – rest assured there will be plenty available waiting for you as they keep track of all Phu Quoc ferry schedules.
+The cost of a taxi will be approximately 200,000VND – 350,00VND, depending on your destination, but you get the convenience of having your own car and the taxi driver will drop you of directly in front of your hotel.
+A shared minivan costs only 30,000VND (as of 2016) per person and it is economical way to travel, especially if you are budget conscious.
 Some minivan drivers may charge you 40,000VND per person because you are a “foreigner” and it is up to you if you want to pay the extra 10,000VND or stand your ground.
-Make sure you tell the driver where you are headed (Long Beach, Duong Dong Town, Sao Beach, etc) so that you take the right minivan as not all minivans are going to the same area.
+Make sure you tell the driver where you are headed (Long Beach, Ham Ninh, Kem Beach, Dai Beach, Duong Dong Town, Sao Beach, etc) so that you take the right minivan as not all minivans are going to the same area.
+There will also be a motorbike taxi available and the cost varies.

 *Please note that there are no ATM’s at the dock.